owen-debiasio/cmdcreate/docs/updates.md

 cmdcreate check
 ```

 > [!NOTE]
+>
-> This only checks for the latest stable version, not latest git commits.
+> - This only checks for the latest stable version, not latest git commits.
+> - You can't update on Arch-based distros via this method.
+Please use an AUR manager.

 ## Updating cmdcreate